himaanix/AMPPS/README.md

 * "cmd_param": when the game executable is run, specify what command line parameters you would like to run it with
 * "width": this is the width you would like the Viewport resized to
 * "height": this is the height you would like the Viewport resized to
-* "frame_time": this is the amount of frames that you would like data collected for
+* "frame_count": this is the amount of frames that you would like data collected for
-* "idle_time": this is the amount of frames you would like the level to idle for before beginning data collection
+* "idle_count": this is the amount of frames you would like the level to idle for before beginning data collection
 * "path_to_data": This is path to the local CSV file where you will store the data that is collected as well as where any graphs generated will be saved
 * "data_name": This is the name of the CSV file where the collected data is stored
 * "output_location": This is the output location of the generated data in the project.
 It is important that the generated Data follows the same format as in the wiki.
 This should be relative to the subfolder.
 This path should be ***relative to the user folder*** in your project.

-More information on each of these parameters can be found in the wiki
+* **optional parameter**  "path_to_build": If you are starting out using AMPPS already having a build folder for a project, use this parameter to list that path.
+This path is specifically for use in builds that are project centric.
+The path should be to the folder that contains the build folder not the build folder itself (`loft-arch-vis-sample/Project` instead of `loft-arch-vis-sample/Project/build`)

 <h2>How to Use:</h2>